 Streaming Timeline

 The Academy Screening Room (ASR) is a streaming screener portal used by Academy members to view the streaming asset for your submission.
-The ASR runs on multiple platforms including Apple TV, Roku, Chromecast and desktop browsers.
+The ASR runs on multiple platforms including Apple TV, Roku, Android, Chromecast and desktop browsers.
 Please conform to the specifications defined below in order to ensure your submission appears correctly and in a timely fashion on all platforms for the ASR.

 In order for your submission to appear on the ASR, we require the following materials:

-If you have paid to appear in the For Your Consideration category, please allow 10 business days from the receipt of the final, approved assets for your submission to appear on the Academy Screening Room.
+Your submission will not appear on the ASR until all three assets are provided and pass our QA process.
+If you have paid to appear in the "For Your Consideration" category, please allow 10 business days from the receipt of the final, approved assets for your submission to appear on the Academy Screening Room.

 Please email support@oscars.org if you have technical questions about these specifications.